Anthonyyp/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 - If you enable this setting, the specified type of monitoring will be enabled.

-- If you disable or don't configure this setting, monitoring for incoming and outgoing files will be enabled.
+- If you disable or don't configure this setting, monitoring for incoming and outgoing files will be disabled.
 <!-- RealTimeScanDirection-Description-End -->

 <!-- RealTimeScanDirection-Editable-Begin -->